manny-pi/Gesture-Detection/README.md

 ## Tasks
 As of .. <br>
+April 19, 2022
   1. Find datasets for: Hand-Gesture; Body-Gesture;
   2. Determine how interface will be implemented: GUI?
 Command line?
   3. Determine the architecture of the program: Modular?
 Hierarchical?
   4. Determine licensing: FreeBSD?
 MIT?